-(Rs. in millions) Partículars As at March 31, 2020 As at March 31, 2019 In respect of income tax demand where the Company has filed appeal before tax authorities 73.15 - Total 73.15 -
+Particulars As at March 31, 2021 As at March 31, 2020 In respect of income tax demand where the Company has filed appeal before tax authorities 73.15 73.15 Total 73.15 73.15

+Disputed income tax demand is on account of cash deposited during demonitisation period which has been added by the department to income from other source for the assessment year 2017-18.
 Future cashflows in respect of above is determinable only on receipt of judgement / decisions pending with tax authorities.
 The company is of the opinion that above demand is not sustainable and expect to succeed in its appeal.
 The management believes that the ultimate outcome of the proceeding will not have a material adverse effect on the Company's financial position and results of operations.